 Engineering Plant

-The image below shows a runway repair operation in support of the evacuation of British nationals from Sudan in April 2023
+The image below shows a runway repair operation supporting the evacuation of British nationals from Sudan in April 2023

 France also did similar in Mali a few years ago but with a parachute-delivered force, making use of engineering plant to clear.

-Airfield Damage Repair uses much the same basic equipment as any field squadron such as bulldozers, backhoes, loaders and compactors, except with the addition of a number of specialist items like dynamic compactors, screed beams and power brushes.
+Airfield Damage Repair uses much the same basic equipment as any field squadron such as bulldozers, backhoes, loaders and compactors, except with the addition of some specialist items like dynamic compactors, screed beams and power brushes.

 Towed Excavator